mmshahria/GlassboardTech-API-Reference/Banking/GET A bank account by Id.md

 <strong> ownerId </strong> `string`

-A unique identifier of the owner that the bank account is associated with.
+The unique identifier of the user who owns this object.

 <strong> status </strong> `string`